-Students will be able to view their course enrollments for 2021-22 in late June or early July.
+Students will be able to view their course enrollments for 2024-25 in June, prior to the end of school.
 Please be aware that the courses may not include all of your first choice course requests.
 This is the case if your first-choice course either did not fit into your schedule or was full.
 If so, every effort was made to include courses you listed as alternates.
 In some cases, a PE or other elective not in your requests or alternates may have been the only course available to get to the minimum 33.5 credit requirement.
-There are fewer sections of many courses next year which made scheduling more difficult.
+Scheduling is also limited by space available in the courses.

 Other important notes about course lists:

 - Not being placed in a course for which you requested an override is not a mistake.
 As overrides are placed on a space available basis, there is still a chance that you may be placed in the override course before school starts or if spots open in the first rotation of the school year.
 Bear in mind that if there is summer work required for the course, you must have completed the required summer work in order to be placed in the course.
 If summer work is not completed, you will not be placed in the requested course.
 However, completing the summer work does not guarantee placement.
 See the library website for summer work for AP courses.

-- Many classes in 2021-22 are full.
+- Classes may be full.
 As a result, you will have limited ability to modify your schedule after the start of the school year.
 If you want to request a change to your courses, you must complete the “Summer Course Change Form” which will be made available in June.
 Change requests will be made in the order they are received.
 The form needs to be completed even if you have a conversation with your counselor prior to the end of the school year.
 All course change requests will be addressed over the summer.